maubuz/2W6-Notes/docs/wk6/wk6_1_Flexbox.md

 Notes:

-- Flexbox will remove the inherited spacing (whitespace) between the columns.
+- Flexbox will remove the inherited spacing (whitespace) between the columns (yay).

 <br>